Izvaryne

 The settlement came under the control of the Luhansk People's Republic in mid-2014.
 Following the 2022 annexation referendums in Russian-occupied Ukraine, Russia has claimed the settlement as part of their LPR / LNR.

 History

 The border post became part of protracted struggle between the State Border Guard Service of Ukraine and pro-Russian insurgents affiliated with the Luhansk People's Republic during the rising unrest in Ukraine in the aftermath of the 2014 Ukrainian revolution.
 Multiple attacks by the insurgents upon the post were repelled.
 Despite this, the Border Guard was overwhelmed by insurgents on 20 June 2014, and was forced to retreat into Russian territory, where many guardsmen were captured, and later returned to Ukraine.

-By late June of 2014, the LPR had announced their complete control of the border post.
+By late June 2014, the LPR had announced their complete control of the border post.
 The border point would reportedly be used by insurgents as a vital link to supplies and reinforcements from Russia.